 This guide shows you how to create a package from scratch.
-You’ll learn how to set up the directory structure, write the manifest, and add runnable examples.
+You’ll learn how to set up the directory structure, write the manifest, plan reusable operators, add deployable pipelines, and include runnable examples.

 Create the package scaffold